dijasila/GPAW/doc/summerschools/summerschool18/catalysis/catalysis.rst

 Part 3: Learning about Nudged Elastic Band
 ==========================================

+:download:`neb.ipynb`, :download:`neb.py`

-While the calculations from the previous step runs, you can learn about the Nudged Elastic Band method for finding transition states and barriers from the notebook NEB.ipynb
+While the calculations from the previous step runs, you can learn about the Nudged Elastic Band method for finding transition states and barriers from the notebook neb.ipynb

 Part 4: Run a parallel NEB calculation